-Chinese computer vision company SenseTime has finally gone public.
+Chinese computer vision company SenseTime is now public.
 This was after years of setback after setback, including being placed on the US Treasury Department’s list of “Chinese military-industrial complex companies.”
 But it is now public in Hong Kong and it gives a fantastic look at the frontier of AI in China, especially computer vision.

 Why SenseTime is so important:

 - It is arguably the world’s leader (or at least Asia’s) in computer vision.

 - It is one of China new wave of AI giants, most of which were founded in the past 5 years.